About the Book

 Bronze Medal, 2021 Independent Publisher Book Awards (Photography)

 “Pictures, like songs, should be left to make their own way in the world.
 All they can reasonably ask of us is that we place them on the wall, in the best light, and for the rest allow them to speak for themselves.”

-The Peabody Museum Press and Aperture are pleased to announce the new publication To Make Their Own Way in the World: The Enduring Legacy of the Zealy Daguerreotypes.
-The book is a profound consideration of some of the most challenging images in the history of photography: fifteen daguerreotypes of Alfred, Delia, Drana, Fassena, Jack, Jem, and Renty—men and women of African descent who were enslaved in South Carolina.
+To Make Their Own Way in the World: The Enduring Legacy of the Zealy Daguerreotypes is a profound consideration of some of the most challenging images in the history of photography: fifteen daguerreotypes of Alfred, Delia, Drana, Fassena, Jack, Jem, and Renty—men and women of African descent who were enslaved in South Carolina.